basho/basho_docs/source/languages/en/riakcs/cookbooks/Multipart-Upload-Overview.md

     part of the response.
 Each `ETag` value and the part number it corresponds to should be reserved for use in the multipart upload completion request.

+    The size of each part may be in the range of 5MB to 5GB.

 - **Multipart Upload Completion**